A (non-exhaustive) list of resources that are useful for learning about, and getting better at, quizbowl.

 The packet archive, which has a very large number of packets for studying and practicing.
 Most of the packets we read in practice are from the collegiate packet archive, but harder high school sets (those marked 3, 4, and 5) are in many cases comparable in difficulty to easy- and medium-difficulty college quizbowl sets.

-QuizDB and aseemsDB, two searchable databases of quizbowl questions.
-QuizDB allows for filtering by question difficulty and question category/subcategory, but aseemsDB has a more comprehensive collection of questions.
-QuizDB is also used as the database for QuizBug 2, a text-based question reader.
+aseemsDB and QB Reader, two searchable databases of quizbowl questions.
+QB Reader allows for filtering by question difficulty and question category/subcategory, but aseemsDB has a more comprehensive collection of questions.

 NAQT's You Gotta Know, a monthly series of articles that are good introductions to various topics from across the quizbowl canon.